Combinatorial Design of Floppy Modes and Frustrated Loops in Metamaterials

+\rs{We conclude by testing the matrix-vector product multiplication experimentally.
+We actuate each of the inputs $x$ and $y$ separately and observe linear behavior of each of the outputs $u$ and $v$, as expected (Fig.~\ref{fig:Matrix_manip}d-f).
+Remarkably, our measurements are well captured by our analytical predictions, both in the case of single (Fig.~\ref{fig:Matrix_manip}d-f), or combined input displacements (Fig.~\ref{fig:Matrix_manip}g-i).
+Our approach can readily be generalized to larger matrices (see Supplementary Material) and further design freedom can be gained by considering 3D stacks of combinatorial metamaterials, each made of multiple minimal hexagons (see Supplementary Material).
+Thus, our combinatorial strategy is a powerful way to design on demand matrix-vector multiplication.}

-We introduced a combinatorial approach using unimodal and bimodal triangular building blocks to create metamaterials with arbitrary shapes and a large number of floppy modes and frustrated loops.
+We introduced a combinatorial approach using unimodal and bimodal triangular building blocks to create metamaterials with arbitrary shapes of multiple floppy modes and frustrated loops.
 We demonstrated that curved floppy modes together with yield buckling can be used to achieve sequential deformations, and that frustrated loops can be exploited to achieve matrix-vector multiplication.
-Our findings enrich the toolbox of sequential metamaterial design and lead to various applications in shock and vibration damping, shape changing, and mechanical computing.
-Our work opens questions like: can we use plasticity and fatigue to learn in combinatorial metamaterials~\cite{du2025metamaterialslearnchangeshape}?
-How to integrate matrix-vector multiplication and nonlinear response like buckling for the function of logic gates~\cite{guo2023non}?
-How can floppy modes and frustrated loops be used for locomotion in active metamaterials~\cite{brandenbourger2022limitcyclesturnactive}?
+Our findings enrich the toolbox of sequential metamaterial design and lead to various applications in shock and vibration damping, shape changing, and mechanical computing. \rs{The geometric framework we have introduced opens exciting questions: how to leverage geometric nonlinearities to create even more advanced functions such as non-reciprocal computing~\cite{coulais2017static} and memory devices~\cite{guo2023non}?
+How to harness material nonlinearities such as viscoelasticity, plasticity, and fatigue to endow mechanical computing with memory~\cite{du2025metamaterialslearnchangeshape, comoretto2025embodying}?}

-\emph{Acknowledgments --} We thank Chaviva Sirote-Katz, Dor Shohat and Marc Serra-Garcia for inspiring discussions and Bat-El Pinchasik and Yaara Shokef for technical assistance.
+\emph{Acknowledgments --} We thank Chaviva Sirote-Katz, Daniela Kraft, Dor Shohat, Julio Melio, Marc Serra-Garcia, and Yuan Zhou for inspiring discussions and Bat-El Pinchasik and Yaara Shokef for technical assistance.
 T.A.S. and Y.S. thank the Institute of Physics at the University of Amsterdam for its hospitality.
+T.A.S. acknowledges funding from the Israeli Ministry of Energy and Infrastructure's scholarship program for undergraduate students in the field of energy.
 W.L. and C.C. acknowledge funding from the European Research Council under grant agreement 852587 and the Netherlands Organisation for Scientific Research under grant agreement NWO TTW 17883.
 C.C. acknowledges funding from the Netherlands Organisation for Scientific Research under grant agreement NWO under grant agreement VI.Vidi 2131313.
 This research was supported in part by the Israel Science Foundation Grant No. 1899/20.

+\emph{Code and Data Availability --} The supplementary videos as well as all the data and computer codes supporting this work are available at \url{https://zenodo.org/records/17233065}.